-NASH with fibrosis - a liver disease with severe consequences1-5
+NASH with fibrosis—a progressive liver disease with severe consequences1-5

 NASH, the most severe form of nonalcoholic fatty liver disease (NAFLD), has a high prevalence that is on the rise6,7

-Of those, 8 million people are estimated to have significant fibrosis* Fibrosis stage F2 or F3 as defined histologically.11,12 without cirrhosis7
+Of those, ~525,000 people are estimated to have significant fibrosis Fibrosis stage F2 or F3 as defined histologically.12,20 without cirrhosis7,8

 • Patients may present with:

-• Absence of symptoms or mild symptoms (including fatigue, upper right quadrant pain, and epigastric fullness)15
+• Absence of symptoms or mild symptoms (including fatigue, upper right quadrant pain, and epigastric fullness)11

-• A normal or near-normal alanine aminotransferase (ALT) or aspartate aminotransferase (AST) level does not exclude NASH; however, many NASH patients are identified once they have an elevated ALT or AST level15
+• A normal or near-normal alanine aminotransferase (ALT) or aspartate aminotransferase (AST) level does not exclude NASH; however, many NASH patients are identified once they have an elevated ALT or AST level11

 • Patients with NASH often have other comorbidities, such as: